TianyuZhao6/Z_Game/docs/web_runtime_report.md

 ## Fixes Applied

+- Added automatic obstacle-cache invalidation to the runtime obstacle map, so direct obstacle adds/removals now bump the navigation/render revision used by browser wall caches.
+- Expanded the browser diagnostic harness to cover normal level 1, level-1 checks for wind/mist/hell/stone, longer biome checks, and wind boss coverage.
+- Added a diagnostic `--scenario` filter so targeted browser regressions can be re-run without repeating the full matrix.
+- Reduced wind-biome browser render cost by skipping the duplicate hurricane range hint when the cached tornado surface already contains the wind zone.
+- Disabled only the enemy-paint render layer during the web wind biome; gameplay paint state still updates, but wind no longer pays for both tornado visuals and paint-surface rendering on the browser path.
 - Removed the forced `single_bgm` behavior from the web quality payload so combat can switch to `ZGAME.ogg`.
 - Removed the extra combat-BGM startup delay on web.
 - Ignored known autoplay rejection strings in the browser error recorder so non-fatal audio policy failures do not appear as engine crashes.